 Hey, hi, hello.
 My name is Joe Iconis.
 I’m a writer and performer and, most notably, the person to blame for the music and lyrics of Be More Chill.
 I wrote the show, a musical adaptation of Ned Vizzini’s novel, with Joe Tracz and it premiered in a production at Two River Theater in New Jersey in 2015.
 A cast album was made and was enjoyed by the amount of people you’d expect to enjoy a cast album of a musical that played for six weeks in New Jersey.
 Then suddenly and without warning, after two years of release, people, in particular young people, discovered the show and became obsessed.
-One hundred million streams of our cast album later, the show is making its Off-Broadway debut this summer at the Pershing Square Signature Center on 42nd Street!
+One hundred million streams of our cast album later, the show made its Off-Broadway debut in summer 2018 at the Pershing Square Signature Center on 42nd Street, before transferring to Broadway!

 Before we launch into the madness of a track by track breakdown of the Be More Chill OCR, let’s talk about the Be More Chill score itself, shall we?

 The first thing that excited me about adapting Ned Vizzini’s gorgeous book into a musical was the opportunity to write about the issues teenagers face through a sci-fi lens.
 I’ve written plenty of teens before.
 I love that they wear their emotions on their sleeve but don’t always have the vocabulary to properly articulate those emotions.
 But here was an opportunity to not only delve into the minds of young people, but to tap into some of my favorite genre influences: monster movies of the 1950’s, Sci-Fi/Horror flicks of the 70’s and 80’s, and Teen Comedies of the 80’s and 90’s.
 In short: John Hughes (Sixteen Candles, Ferris Bueller’s Day Off) meets John Carpenter (Halloween, The Thing.)